cjg/GVirtuS/README.md

-# How To install GVirtuS and gvirtus-cudart plugin#
+# How To install GVirtuS framework and plugins#
 ## Prerequisites: ##
 GCC, G++